 The Delaware Department of Education (DDOE) is applying for the authority by the United States Department of Education to grant waivers for certain provisions of federal programs in the Consolidated Application.
 This authority is called Ed-Flex and is made available to states through the Education Flexibility Partnership Act of 1999, as evidenced by ESSA of 2015.

 Ed-Flex is a program that allows the US Secretary of Education to delegate to states with strong accountability safeguards the authority to waive certain federal education requirements that may, in particular instances, impede local efforts to reform and improve education.
-It is designed to help Local Educational Agencies (LEAs) and schools carry out educational reforms and raise the achievement levels of all children by providing increased flexibility in the implementation of federal education programs in exchange for enhanced accountability for the performance of students.
+It is designed to help districts and charter schools carry out educational reforms and raise the achievement levels of all children by providing increased flexibility in the implementation of federal education programs in exchange for enhanced accountability for the performance of students.
 Ed-Flex is not a funding program.
 Rather, it is a program that delegates to states the authority to grant waivers of certain federal requirements.

 - Part A of Title I (other than sections 1111 and 1116) (Improving the Academic Achievement of Disadvantaged Children)

 - Subpart 3 of Part B of Title I (Even Start Family Literacy Programs) (NOTE: Ed-Flex states may not waive requirements of the new Reading First or Early Reading First Programs (subparts 1 and 2 of Part B of Title I))

 - Part C of Title I (Education of Migratory Children)

 - Part D of Title I (Prevention and Intervention Programs for Children and Youth Who Are Neglected, Delinquent, or At-Risk)

 - Part F of Title I (Comprehensive School Reform)